DrJodieLord/python_teaching_material/README.md

 1. Explore the world of charting in python via two key charting libraries:
   * MatPlotLib
   * seaborn
-2. Learn how to carry out some basic statistics.
+2. Learn how to carry out some basic statistics to allow for data exploration.
 3. Combine learning from charting libraries and statistics to produce meaningful visualisations for statistics produced.

 <br/>